Not everyone heals from narcissistic abuse the same way or at the same pace.

 When you suffer from anxiety and panic attacks, it’s exhausting mentally, physically, and emotionally.

-Then on top of that, it affects the quality of your sleep, which makes things even worse.
+It affects the quality of your sleep, which makes things even worse.

-If this sounds like you here’s something new you might want to consider trying.
+If this sounds like you, here’s something new you might want to consider trying.

 It’s called Panic Away, and it’s not a pill you take.